-Joint educational agreements allow students from one community college to enroll in specified career or occupational programs at another community college at in-district tuition rates.
-ECC has such agreements with all 39 community college districts across the state under the Comprehensive Agreement Regarding the Expansion of Educational Resources (CAREER Agreement).
+Joint educational agreements allow students from one community college to enroll in a specified career or occupational program at another community college at in-district tuition rates.
+Elgin Community College (ECC) has such agreements with all 39 community college districts across the state under the Comprehensive Agreement Regarding the Expansion of Educational Resources (CAREER Agreement).

 Students residing in District 509 who wish to complete a degree or certificate not offered at ECC are advised to review catalogs of participating colleges to identify a program of study and the participating college at which they would like to study.
 Students pursuing a health-related program should be advised special admissions and entrance requirements often apply.

 A list of participating colleges can be found at elgin.edu/jointagreements.
-Student should contact the Office of the assistant vice-president of student services and development /dean of students at 847-214-7715 to initiate the process.
+Students should contact the Office of the assistant vice-president of student services and development/dean of students at 847-214-7715 to initiate the process.

 Students are responsible for their own transportation to the college offering the program.
 Upon completion of a program, students receive the certificate or degree from the college offering the program.
 Students may take all course work at the college offering the instruction or they may take general education courses at ECC, transferring the credits at a later date.